By Atonement Licensing Advisory

 Counting cloud deployments

 Public cloud adds a second trap.
-Whether AWS and Azure instances can be included in a certified count depends on what your specific ULA permits and on Oracle's cloud licensing policy in force.
-Many agreements allow authorized cloud deployments to count, but with conditions, and some restrict counting to deployments live at the moment of certification.
+Whether AWS and Azure instances can be included in a certified count depends on what your specific ULA permits and on the version of Oracle's cloud licensing policy, the document titled Licensing Oracle Software in the Cloud Computing Environment, in force for your agreement.
+Many ULAs allow authorized cloud deployments to count, but with conditions, and some restrict counting to deployments live at the moment of certification.
 Read the contract language rather than assuming the cloud counts in your favor.

 A ULA rewards deployment, so the temptation near term end is to install widely and certify a large number.
 Oracle anticipates this.
 Most ULA terms define what counts as deployed, and a credible certification rests on production or live installations, not on instances spun up days before the deadline to pad the figure.

 There is also a cost tail.
-Every license you certify carries support at roughly 22 percent of its value each year, and you cannot reduce a certified base without triggering the support repricing clause.
+Every license you certify carries support at roughly 22 percent of its value each year, and you cannot reduce a certified base without consequences under the support repricing rules.
 A padded count is not a free win.
 It is a permanent expense that follows you for as long as you hold the licenses.

 The right mental model is to maximize genuine deployment, not paper deployment.
 If a project to expand a database estate is real and funded, accelerate it so the production systems are live and evidenced before term end.
 That growth is yours to certify.
 A directory full of idle instances created in the final week is a liability dressed up as an asset.